Q: What are the KEY things I can do to make the retirement process easier?

-As soon as you give BUSD a separation form and complete the STRS retirement process your benefits as an ACTIVE employee will terminate on the last day of the month that you separate.
-So if you list your last day of service as the last day of school, your benefits as an ACTIVE employee will end on June 30th.
+As soon as you give BUSD a separation form and complete the STRS retirement process your benefits as an ACTIVE employee will terminate on the last day of the month AFTER the month that you separate.
+So if you list your last day of service as the last day of school, your benefits as an ACTIVE employee will end on July 30th.

 Once you switch to retiree status your monthly contribution to benefits will be deducted from your STRS check.

-You will receive July and August checks from BUSD, but the Employer deduction for benefits will not be withheld so that you are not “double charged” for benefits.
+You will receive July and August checks from BUSD, but the Employer deduction for benefits will not be withheld from the August check so that you are not “double charged” for benefits.